-The Department of Mechanical and Aerospace Engineering (MAE) is privileged to have a vibrant research program, with research expenditures exceeding $7 million annually.
-The research program supports a large population of more than 150 graduate students, almost equally divided between M.S. and Ph.D. students.
-While the department provides about 15-20 graduate teaching assistantships (GTA) every semester, most of its graduate students are supported through graduate research assistantships.
+The Department of Mechanical and Aerospace Engineering is privileged to have a vibrant research program, with research expenditures exceeding $7 million annually.
+The research program supports a large population of more than 150 graduate students, almost equally divided between MS. and PhD students.
+While the Department provides about 15-20 graduate teaching assistantships every semester, most of its graduate students are supported through graduate research assistantships.

 Aerodynamics and Fluid Mechanics

 Recent research in fluid mechanics and aerodynamics has been concentrated on problems in multiphase and density-stratified flows, low-Reynolds-number aerodynamics, boundary layer flow control, flows in microgravity environments, avian aerodynamics, external ballistics, unsteady aerodynamics, biomimetics, and unstable flight.
 The research funding has been approximately equally distributed between experimental and computational projects, with cutting-edge facilities and infrastructure available for both avenues of research.
-Fluid mechanics and aerodynamics research is also engaged with the Unmanned Aerial Vehicle (UAV) and Robotics area.
-A large number of doctoral, masters, and undergraduate students actively participate in these research efforts.
+Fluid mechanics and aerodynamics research is also engaged with the unmanned aerial vehicle and robotics areas.
+A large number of doctoral, masters and undergraduate students actively participate in these research efforts.

 Alternative Fuels, Engines, and Emissions

-The MAE Department has active research programs in the fields of vehicle propulsion systems and internal combustion (IC) engines, with specific focus on their innovative design, technology development, performance and emissions, as well as fuel science and technology.
+The Department has active research programs in the fields of vehicle propulsion systems and internal combustion engines, with specific focus on their innovative design, technology development, performance and emissions, as well as fuel science and technology.
 Particular interest is placed on conventional and alternative fuels, their emission testing and mitigation.
 The specific goal of this research is to reduce vehicle exhaust emissions and the consumption of petroleum-based fuels utilized by heavy-duty vehicles such as trucks, buses, locomotives or ships, where technology improvements have traditionally lagged behind lighter-duty vehicles.
 The list of alternative fuels evaluated in this research includes (though not limited to) CNG, LPG, H2, reforming gases, biofuels, biomass, coal-based fuels and natural gas (shale gas).
-The latter constitutes a core of the “Mountain of Excellence” multidisciplinary initiative of the university.
-In particular, our researchers are involved in the chassis dynamometer testing of the fuel economy and pollution for transit buses, conventional diesels, series and parallel hybrid buses, as well as the conversion of conventional diesel engines into dual-fuel engines for developing new applications of unconventional natural shale gas.
+Our researchers are involved in the chassis dynamometer testing of the fuel economy and pollution for transit buses, conventional diesels, series and parallel hybrid buses, as well as the conversion of conventional diesel engines into dual-fuel engines for developing new applications of unconventional natural shale gas.
 Our research is pursuing several objectives associated with the use of natural gas as a transportation fuel, improving efficiency in small two stroke engines, and the quantification of methane emissions from across the natural gas supply chain.
 In addition, our research includes the development of multiple fuel power generators that will employ biofuels and waste cardboard; fundamental and applied studies of premixed flame acceleration and deflagration-to-detonation transition; mining fire safety; in-cylinder phenomena (efficiency, emissions) and engine-out emissions control (i.e., after-treatment design) using state-of-the-art experimental and numerical methods.
 Our particular areas of strength include on-road emissions measurements, gas turbine research and development, alternative fuels and advanced combustion for power generation and propulsion, optical diagnostics for combustion phenomena visualization and control, as well as emissions measurements for WVU’s EcoCAR3 Advanced Vehicle Technology Competition team.
-Overall, the MAE department merges groundbreaking research with its application to real-life energy systems in order to provide industry, regulators, and researchers with the insight necessary for the practical implementation of alternative fuels and emissions control systems to a broad spectrum of engines and other power plants with a capacity ranging from 1 kW to 1 MW.
+Overall, the Department merges groundbreaking research with its application to real-life energy systems in order to provide industry, regulators, and researchers with the insight necessary for the practical implementation of alternative fuels and emissions control systems to a broad spectrum of engines and other power plants with a capacity ranging from 1 kW to 1 MW.

-MAE Faculty engaged in Alternative Fuels, Engines and Emissions are: Slava Akkerman, Nigel Clark, Cosmin Dumitrescu, Hailin Li, Andrew Nix, Songgang Qiu, Gregory Thompson, Arvind Thiruvengadam, and Scott Wayne.
+MAE faculty engaged in alternative fuels, engines and emissions are: Slava Akkerman, Marc Besch, Nigel Clark, Cosmin Dumitrescu, Hailin Li, Derek Johnson, Andrew Nix, Songgang Qiu , Ross Ryskamp, Gregory Thompson , Arvind Thiruvengadam and Scott Wayne .

-Biomedical Engineering research and degree programs are conducted jointly by the departments of Chemical and Biomedical Engineering, Computer Science and Electrical Engineering, Mechanical and Aerospace Engineering (MAE), and the Health Sciences Center (HSC).
-Areas of research include respiratory and diseased tissue mechanics, orthopedic mechanics, bone growth and fracture, and the application of computer-aided design and microprocessor-based instrumentation to rehabilitation.
+Biomedical engineering research and degree programs are conducted jointly by the departments of chemical and biomedical engineering, computer science and electrical engineering, mechanical and aerospace engineering and the WVU Health Sciences Cente .
+Areas of research include respiratory and diseased tissue mechanics, orthopedic mechanics, bone growth and fracture and the application of computer-aided design and microprocessor-based instrumentation to rehabilitation.